What Men Deserve to Lose: Release and reception

 The album was announced in 2007 by the band's website.
 Their third album on their own label Peatbog Records, it was first released on 22 June 2007 on the band's website and from festivals the band were playing at.
 It was then released commercially on 16 July 2007.
 The album features a new logo for the band, marking the end of the band using their previous logo of seven years.
 The CD release was also released with a transparent CD tray, a first for the band, and the booklet and cover photographs were photographed by their percussionist Iain Copeland.
 The album title is a quote from writer Derek Cooper, taken from his 1983 book Skye.
 An excerpt from the book about faeries, which concludes with the quote, feature in the album's liner notes.

 The album has been well received by critics.
 Simon Jones of fRoots gave a positive review of the album, saying "there can be no one direct approach taken to describe the constantly evolving music of the Peatbog Faeries, its very nature is polyglot and that disparate collection of philosophies makes them the perfect band for 2007.
 In a time when we have to move beyond silly categories and vague labels, which by very definition can no longer apply – unless you’re stuck in a time warp – fusion is the only term that makes real sense.
 If anything, What Men Deserve to Lose (a quote from writer Derek Cooper) moves out further into the big, blue beyond, still latching on to island roots yet in a mood of glorious experiment".
 Chris Nickson of Allmusic was also positive, saying, after noting the many instruments used on the album, "the result is that they combine ancient and modern in very effective proportions, and aren't afraid of heavy touches of electricity, like Tom Salter's raucous guitar work on "The Invergarry Blues."
 They've gradually conjured up their own space".
 Dave Beeby of The Living Tradition was favourable, saying "this is dance music at its best, driving rhythms and all that, whilst being a really good listen.
 They haven’t sat back on the success of their previous CD, but have strengthened even more."

-Following the release of the album, the band embarked on a long running tour from 2007–08.
+Following the release of the album, the band embarked on a long running tour from 2007 to 2008.
 The tour typically featured eleven tracks, including an eighteen and a half minute set known as "The Dancing Feet Set" which combined different tracks from various different periods of the band's career.
 Recordings of tracks from two of the 2008 concerts from the tour were then used to create the band's highly anticipated live album Live (2009), which features four tracks from What Men Deserve to Lose amongst its eleven tracks; "The Invergarry Blues", "The Locks and Rocks Reel", "Friend of Crazy Joe" and "Still Drunk in the Morning".